heremaps/here-data-sdk-typescript/docs/read-from-index-layer.md

 # Read from an index layer

-This example shows how to retrieve partition metadata and partition data from an index layer on Node.js using HERE Data SDK for TypeScript.
+This example shows how to read partition metadata and partition data from an index layer on Node.js using HERE Data SDK for TypeScript.

 ## Build and run an app on Node.js